 What Is the Difference Between Baking Soda and Baking Powder?

-Baking soda is pure sodium bicarbonate, an alkaline compound that reacts when it encounters acid and moisture.
-When this reaction occurs, carbon dioxide gas is released.
-In baking, those tiny gas bubbles expand in the heat of the oven and create the light texture we associate with cakes, muffins, and quick breads.
+Baking soda is sodium bicarbonate — an alkaline compound that reacts when it encounters acid and moisture simultaneously.
+The reaction produces carbon dioxide gas, and those tiny bubbles expand in the heat of the oven to create the light texture we associate with cakes, muffins, and quick breads.
+The reaction begins almost immediately when baking soda contacts an acidic ingredient, which is why recipes using it typically go straight into the oven after mixing.
+Leave the batter sitting and the gas escapes before the oven’s heat can trap it inside the structure.

 The chemistry behind baking soda’s reaction with acids reflects a broader principle in cooking.
 The role acidity plays in flavor and ingredient structure is explored further in Acid: The Structural Balance of Food.